 1. Oil your wooden bowl or utensil on a regular basis.
 We recommend doing it on a monthly basis.

-2. Ideally we recommend mineral oil.
-Food grade mineral oil is tasteless and odorless.
+2. Ideally, we recommend mineral oil.
+Food grade mineral oil is tasteless and odourless.
 It does not get sticky and does not become rancid with time.
 This is available from most local supermarkets & hardware stores.
 However, many of our artists recommend using Walnut oil or Olive oil as an alternative – both of these are excellent.

 3. Rub on generous amounts of the oil (warmed just to room temperature) and allow to soak in.
 Repeat the process about 6-8 hours later, and repeatedly if necessary, until the oil is no longer being absorbed.
 Then wipe off any excess that remains on the surface.

 4. Wash your wooden utensils without worry after oiling.
 But...

 5. Do not let wood utensils soak, and never wash them in a dishwasher!

 6. Dry wooden boards and utensils thoroughly after washing.
 Wood dries faster than plastic and is less likely to harbour bacteria on its surface.